Maine Driving to Endanger Defense Attorney

 This is only a sample of what can lead to a reckless charge.
 If an accident is caused due to your reckless driving and someone is badly hurt, you can face additional charges for an aggravated offense.
 Aggravated driving to endanger is much more serious and is treated as a Class C crime.

-common strategy OUI lawyers use to help their clients get great results is working with the prosecution to get their client's charges reduced or dismissed.
-In some cases, your attorney can get your DUI charges reduced to a reckless driving charge.
+Common strategy OUI lawyers use to help their clients get great results is working with the prosecution to get their client's charges reduced or dismissed.
+In some cases, your DUI defense attorney can get your DUI charges reduced to a reckless driving charge.
 Reckless driving is still a serious offense but does not carry with it the penalties that a DUI does.

 This practice is quite common in many counties.
 So much so, that people often refer to a reckless driving charge that involves alcohol as a "wet reckless”.